-The current shunt is of a proprietary design which gives very wide bandwidth with minimum phase shift.
+The current shunt is of a proprietary design which gives very wide bandwidth with a minimum phase shift.

-The voltage attenuator is of a proprietary design which has a wide bandwidth response matched to that of the current shunt.
+The voltage attenuator is of a proprietary design which has a wide bandwidth response and very high overload withstand capability.

 Both the voltage and current channels are calibrated digitally so there are no physical adjustments to be made.